achimcc/canvas-ui-redux/README.md

 ```
 ## Interacting with the API:

 In this chapter I describe methods needed by Frontend compnents to interact with the API.
 Everything else is abstracted away from the Fronmtend components and is handled in the Redux internals.
+So if you just want to write Frontend components interacting with the Canvas chain, this chapter is all you need to know.

 ### Actions